PoorRican/LoveOurNeighbor/utils/tricks.md

+The following are small tricks and hacks that have been used in the development of the LON website that might prove useful in the future.

 # Getting local server accessible from WAN facing server

 This was used to test out payeezy gateway since there callback URLs needed to be publicly accessible.